 Insurance through super

-If you're reviewing your life insurance, a good place to start
+members.
+If you're reviewing your life insurance, check what cover

-is to check what cover you get through your super fund so you can
+you have through your super fund so you can compare with other

 Super funds typically have three types of

 insurance) - pays a benefit to your beneficiaries when you die, either